Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/New-AzureRmServiceBusQueue.md

 ## PARAMETERS

 ### -AutoDeleteOnIdle
-Specifies the [TimeSpan](https://msdn.microsoft.com/library/system.timespan.aspx) idle interval after which the queue is automatically deleted.
+Specifies the [TimeSpan](https://msdn.microsoft.com/library/system.timespan.aspx) idle interval, after which the queue is automatically deleted.
 The minimum duration is 5 minutes.

 ```yaml
 Type: String